 Additional images to encourage and inspire hope, purpose, worth and joy can be found at Chronic Joy’s flickr site.
 These beautiful, high-resolution images are licensed non-commercial creative commons.
 Perfect to share with your group, on social media or to brighten someone’s day.

 CREATIVE WAYS TO USE OUR STUDIES

-Looking for creative ways to connect with others to unpack the Chronic Joy studies?
-This FREE printable offers many, many ways that open the door to community.
-Click here for the great resource.
+Looking for creative ways to connect with others as you unpack the Chronic Joy studies?
+This FREE printable does just that!
+Click here for Creative Ways to Use Our Studies.